vinculum3141-ship-it/assigment-djehuty/prototype/MANUAL_QUERY_EXPLANATION.md

 ### Interview Talking Point 🎯

-> "Let me show you the complexity problem.
-The simple query [show level 1] works perfectly—5 lines, returns 8 datasets.
+> "Let me show you why data stewards are stuck with manual mapping.
 >
-> But if you want institution names, you need complex joins [show level 2]—18 lines, multiple joins, and it may not even work reliably because `group_id` and `institution_id` are different identifier systems.
+> **Simple query** [show level 1]: 5 lines, works perfectly, returns 8 datasets.
+But no institution names.
 >
-> This is why data stewards just use the simple query and manually map IDs to names. **But this reveals underutilized SPARQL infrastructure.**
+> **Complex query** [show level 2]: Someone tried to fix this—18 lines with joins to Account entities.
+But look at the result [show output]—institution_name is EMPTY!
+The join fails because `dataset.group_id` and `account.institution_id` are different identifier systems.
 >
+> So we added 13 lines of complexity and got ZERO benefit.
+This is why data stewards gave up and just do manual mapping. **The real problem is missing RDF architecture.**
+>
-> For faculty statistics, I solved this properly.
-Look at my Faculty query [show faculty query]—it's simple AND has names, because I created proper RDF entities.
+> **Faculty query** [show faculty query]: My solution is 13 lines—simpler than the failed complex query—AND it works because I created proper `djht:Faculty` RDF entities.
+Names auto-populate.
+No manual mapping needed.
+>
+> This demonstrates that proper RDF modeling is the answer, not complex joins.
 Same pattern could fix institutions too."

-**For the interview**: Show both queries side-by-side to demonstrate the complexity growth and explain why your Faculty approach is better! 📊
+**For the interview**: This is even MORE powerful—you're showing a FAILED attempt and explaining why your approach succeeds! �

 ---